andreoji/fizzbuzzex/README.md

 ### API Resources

-The value of the access token can now be used to form the Authorization header for resouce requests, using a client such as ARC or Postman.
+The value of the access token can now be used to form the Authorization header for resource requests, using a client such as ARC or Postman.

 ### A typical GET request:
 ##### Url